 These types of business loans have another downside, as well.
 For example, borrowers might have to pay a processing fee when signing the loan agreement.

 A business credit card provides certain advantages that other forms of finance don’t offer.

 For example, business credit cards offer cashback and points.
-If you understand how the reward system works and use it wisely, you can save a significant sum.
+You can save a significant sum if you understand how the reward system works and use it wisely.

 The best part is that these benefits are available for making the purchases you would have made anyway.